Spring AHEAD into a vegan lifestyle

 I wish you a season of spring that evokes the best in you, your compassion, your innate wisdom and your willingness to start anew.

-I would love to know your thoughts on this.
-Please feel free to leave any comments below.
+I would love to know your thoughts on this subject.
+Please feel free to leave your comments below.

 Here's a recipe for Rosemary Almond Crackers - all whole foods, natural, healthy, gluten-free,non-preservative, vegan, snack-worthy and really fun to make.
 Let me know if you give it a try!

 WHAT YOU'LL NEED: parchment paper, mixing bowl, measuring cups, pizza wheel (or sharp knife), baking pan, rolling pin (or just use a thermos or bottle)